leomds94/tRexArtificialInt/README.md

-Go to the repository with the Terminal and paste the code below to download Python dependencies needed to run this project
+Go to the repository directory with the Terminal and paste the code below to download Python dependencies needed to run this project

 `pip install -r libraries.txt`